 These affect one part of the body, such as an arm or leg.
 Symptoms include twitching; jerking; tingling or numbness; and altered sensations (hallucinations), such as changed vision or hearing, strange tastes or smells, or a feeling of deja vu.
 Partial seizures may cause a brief loss of consciousness, changes in mood, and memory loss just before, during and after the seizure.

 Ways to help someone having a seizure

 - Remain calm and stay with the person while they are having a seizure, but do not restrain them or put anything in their mouth.

-- Protect the person from injury (e.g. move hazards, lower to floor if possible, loosen clothing, place a soft pillow under their head and shoulders).
+- Protect the person from injury (e.g. move hazards, lower them to the floor if possible, loosen clothing, place a soft pillow under their head and shoulders).

-- Lie the person on their side to clear their airway.
-This is particularly important if they have vomited, are unconscious or have food or fluid in their mouth.
+- Lie the person on their side to clear their airway after jerking stops.
+This is particularly important if the person has vomited, is unconscious or has food or fluid in their mouth.